eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 3. We would suggest that you create a dedicated folder in your GEE home directory to hold associated scripts and a dedicated folder in your assets to hold intermediate assets during this process.
 You can specify where you want this assets folder to be by changing asset root and child arguments.

 3. The general setup for this implementation of LTOP relies on five major steps laid out in short, simple scripts.
 Each of these scripts call functions in the [modules library](https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/LTOP_modules.js) to do the work.
 Ideally, the user does not need to look at the modules script if they don't want to.
 In the most recent version of the workflow, these scripts also reference a param file that simplifies calling of functions by collecting all user defined arguments in one place so they do not need to be added/updated in each script every time the workflow is run.
+The param file controls all inputs to the scripts and is located at: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/params.js

 4. Most of the heavy lifting is done in GEE but a few intermediate steps are conducted in Python.
 It is suggested that you [create a dedicated conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for these steps.
 It should not be an issue but note that it must be a 3.x env for the LTOP scripts to work.